ybalkind/davidklaing.github.io/_posts/2019-04-11_how-to-get-a-job-in-data-science.md

 It is said that when you give the same advice three times, you should write it down in a blog post.
 I'm often approached for advice by job seekers in data science, so this is that blog post.

 When a company hires someone, they want to know that the person 1) *can* and 2) *will* do the job.
 Most people's resumes do extremely little on their own to inspire this confidence, especially in a tough job market.
 The good news is, you have options.
-Your just have to display patent evidence of your **skills** (whether you can do the job) and your **character** (whether you will do the job).
+Your just have to display patent evidence of your **skills** (whether you can do the job) and your **character** (whether you will do it).

 The best way to create evidence of your skills is to use them and then share the artifacts of your work.